giantswarm/releases/azure/v14.1.0/README.md

 # :zap: Giant Swarm Release v14.1.0 for Azure :zap:

 This is the first workload cluster release to support [spot VMs](https://azure.microsoft.com/en-us/pricing/spot/) on Azure.
+Please refer to [Giant Swarm Azure Spot docs](https://docs.giantswarm.io/advanced/spot-instances/azure/) for more information.

 With this release the `volumeBindingMode` for the following `storageClasses` will be changed to `WaitForFirstConsumer`: